bahrus/xtal-state/README.md

 ## Merging history.state

-xtal-state-update extends xtal-state-commit, but adds the ability to *merge* changes to the existing history.state object, if it exists, so that other pieces of code that modify history.state won't be lost.
+xtal-state-update extends xtal-state-commit, but adds the ability to *merge* changes to the existing history.state object, even with the same path, if it exists, so that other pieces of code that modify history.state will be even less likely to be lost.

 Syntax: